kiba/Writings/for_science/dramatis_personae.md

 **Ruby Rose** - She is a second year student at Signal Academy.
 Fifteen years old Huntress-in-training involved in an altercation with armed robbers at a dust shop.

-Apperances: 15(not mentioned by name), 16, 20
+Appearances: 15(not mentioned by name), 16, 20

 **Glynda Goodwitch** - She is a huntress and professor at Beacon Academy.
 After driving off the robbers, she, along with Ruby Rose, applied first aid to the Sidonian victims until the ambulance arrived.